 6. Prep, prep, prep.

-Knowledge is not exclusively age-related, though wisdom generally, but not necessarily comes with age.
+Knowledge is not exclusively age-related, though wisdom general is , but not necessarily directly proportional to age.
 These boundaries are not fixed.

 8. It’s not personal.

-In my career I have worked for some of the BBC and Channel 4’s top shows e.g. Newsnight.
-I never once got a job through human resources.
-I could never get past the letter phase.
-Some how I was always ‘found’ and invited to join a team.
+In my career I have worked for some of the BBC and Channel 4's top shows e.g. Newsnight.
+I never once got a job through human resources, but I was always ‘found’ and invited to join a team.

 That ‘found’ came from persevering and sometimes being in the right place.
 Being rejected, I have learned should not be taken personally.
-That’s not to say you won’t or shouldn’t care, but rejection in a paradoxically way becomes a catalyst for me to drive past originally intended ambitions.
-Many of today’s successful people fought many battles to get to where they are.
+That’s not to say you won’t or can’t.
+Some use this to better themselves.
+But don’t get wound up.
+Move on and find the next challenge.

 Friends come in various guises.
 School friends who are loyal and aren’t afraid to critique you.
 Friends at work, some of whom might tell you you’re the best.
 School friends might do the same too.

 In any case, you want those who will weigh you up, to help you by being candid.
 Perfection is a utopian ideal we strive towards.
 Accept the critique and if you have humility, you’ll grow.